HyperLemons/win-setup/README.md

-    **(this is a blatant rip from https://github.com/amitxv/PC-Tuning/blob/main/docs/building.md, i'm still figuring out Github formatting and will link/give proper credit to that section of his guide if I fix this and decide not to make own version of this ISO download tutorial)**
+    **(this is a blatant rip from https://github.com/amitxv/PC-Tuning/blob/main/docs/building.md, i'm still figuring out Github formatting and will link/give proper credit to that section of his guide if I fix this and decide not to make my own version of this ISO download tutorial)**

         <details>
         <summary>Instructions</summary>